jacocanete/ratemyskwela/README.md

 # RateMyUni

 Simple review app created with the MERN stack.

-This project is just a fun project to try and build a functional end to end web application using the MERN stack and to study how to implement displaying of data with the REST API and implementation of the sonner toast library for errors.
+This project is a fun venture by a group of developers aiming to explore the MERN stack.
+We're diving into displaying data with REST API, securing it with Google OAuth, and managing state using Redux.

 ## Introduction

 This project is still under development and I pray to God it actually gets finished. :)

 ## Tech Stack

 **Client:** React, Redux, TailwindCSS, Firebase, Vite, Flowbite